 Your Child’s Experience Transitioning from Montessori to a Traditional School

 Each child responds differently to life transitions.
-The philosophy behind The Montessori Schools’ curriculum is to equip children with the necessary skills, coping mechanisms, and self-reliance to navigate the planned or unplanned events and changes that occur as part of everyday life.
+The philosophy behind The Montessori Schools’ early child-care program and curriculum in Downtown NYC is to equip children with the necessary skills, coping mechanisms, and self-reliance to navigate the planned or unplanned events and changes that occur as part of everyday life.
 Our former students succeed in traditional or progressive educational settings, because they have had significant practice adapting their cognitive and behavioral responses to manage external demands.

-In simple terms, Montessori children are experienced problem-solvers.
+In simple terms, children that were in a Montessori early child-care program are experienced problem-solvers.
 More often than not, they can successfully navigate whatever life might throw at them.

 High Ranks for Montessori